It's Holiday season! Want to make sure that the kids know it's Christmas? Here's how to create that festive feeling and put a smile on their faces.

 World Christmas Circus – Featuring talent from all over the world, this show is one of the most celebrated of its type.
 Trapeze artists, plumed horses, diabolos and hoops - this circus has it all.
 At the Theater Carré, just east of the centre.

-The Christmas Show – Dancing, singing, special effects and even a bit of Disney's Frozen, this is family entertainment on a big scale.
+The Christmas Show – Dancing, singing, and special effects bring the story of Cinderella (Assepoester en het Kerstbal) to live.
+This is family entertainment on a big scale.
 In Dutch, but still a big eye-full of fun for non-native speakers.
-At the Ziggo Dome, southeast of the city.
+At the Ziggo Dome, south east of the city.

 Get festive overload at the ice sculpture exhibition in Zwolle, an hour's drive from Amsterdam.
 Once the kids have finished staring open-mouthed at the works of ice art, let them whizz down the ice slide or take them to the festively-decorated café for a hot chocolate while you reheat with a mulled wine.
 Just remember to wrap up warm!

 What's Christmas without snow?
-Pretend you're in the mountains at Snow Planet, a short drive north-west of Amsterdam.
+Pretend you're in the mountains at Snow Planet, a short drive north west of Amsterdam.
 Here you can ski on indoor slopes with real snow.
-Kids might also enjoy the Pepernotenfestijn, where they can bake their own biscuits just like the Piets.
-If you don't feel like entertaining, you can book Christmas Day and Boxing Day meals there too.
+There's even a great Sintfestijn just for kids aged 4-12 years on November 27th with fun activities, a medal and diploma and... a visit from Sint and his Piets!
+If you don't feel like entertaining at home on December 25, you can book Christmas Day brunch or dinner there too.

 8. Shop at a Christmas Market

 For maximum festive impact, Christmas markets are hard to beat.
 Here are a few of our favourites:

 Pure Wintermarkt – With its focus on gourmet food this is a good choice for grazers and lovers of all things delicious.
 The Winter Edition markets are located at Park Frankendael on 24 November and 22 December.